 - Dec.
 31: Mitch Englander officially resigns from the city council.

 - Jan.
 11: Seamus Hughes with George Washington University tweets the warrant on Raymond Chan's Gmail account.
 This is the first chance journalists and the public have for a better understanding of how wide and deep the FBI probe into L.A.
 City Hall may go.

 - June 4: Special primary election to fill the Council District 12 seat vacated by Mitch Englander.
 Former Englander chief-of-staff John Lee and scientist Loraine Lundquist qualify for the top-two runoff in August.

 - Aug.
 13: John Lee, former Mitch Englander chief of staff, wins the special election to fill the CD 12 seat Englander vacated in 2018.

 - Mar.
 3: California's presidential primary election, where John Lee runs for re-election against scientist and educator Loraine Lundquist.

 - Mar.
-9: A federal grand Jury indictment is unsealed, and Mitch Englander surrenders to the FBI, facing 7 counts for obstructing a federal investigation.
+9: A federal grand Jury indictment is unsealed, and Mitch Englander surrenders to the FBI, facing seven counts for obstructing a federal investigation.
 He pleads "not guilty" and is released on $50,000 bail.
 His trial date is later set for May 5.

-- March 27: Englander takes a plea deal, agreeing to plead guilty to one count of "scheming to falsify material facts," according to Department of Justice officials.
+- March 27: Englander takes a deal, agreeing to plead guilty to one count of "scheming to falsify material facts," according to Department of Justice officials.
 As part of the agreement, Englander admitted that he made false statements to the FBI and federal prosecutors on three separate occasions in 2017 and 2018.

 - May 13: Granada Hills real estate developer George Chiang agrees to plead guilty in connection with a scheme to bribe public officials — including an unnamed member of the Los Angeles City Council — to smooth the passage of real estate projects.